Brijesh-Upadhaya/IDEs-testing/_episodes/08-hands-on.md

 > {: .solution :}
 {: .challenge :}

-### Update your master
+### Update from upstream

-Update the master branch after a version of changes have been merged.
+Again fetch changes from upstream and push them to your local repo.

 ## Caesar Ciphers